mohsinaav/mohsinaav.github.io/_posts/2022-05-31-Indian-Passport-Renewal-from-another-country.md

 categories: [Personal,General]
 ---

-In this article, I would like to discuss the process involved in renewing your Indian passport for outside the country.
+In this article, I would like to discuss the process involved in renewing your Indian passport from outside the country.
 Step-by-step process are described in detail below:

 **1. Fill the application form:**